tychart/BST_Lab/README.md

 # BST Lab

 ## Purpose
-To learn how to add and remove from a binary search tree.
-This lab will prepare you for the upcoming AVL lab.
+To learn how to add to, remove from, and search in a binary search tree.

-## :warning: WARNING :warning:
+This lab will prepare
+you for the upcoming AVL lab.

+### A word to the wise

-* You will build off of your code in this lab for the next (AVL) lab.
-If you want to have a miserable time finishing the AVL lab, use code that you don't understand for this lab.
-In other words, don't use any code you don't understand.
+You will build off your code in this lab for the following AVL lab.

-* In the AVL lab, you will have to go back up the tree to rebalance it after inserting or removing a node.
-Therefore, it is **strongly recommended** that you implement your insert and remove methods using recursion in this lab.
-If you do so, when you do the AVL lab, you will be able to easily handle rebalancing after making the recursive call.
-If you implement insert or remove iteratively (that is, using for loops and parent pointers) in this lab, when you do the AVL lab, you will either:
-  1. End up with a hundreds-of-lines-long nightmarish codebase that the TAs may not help you with; or
-  2. Have to reimplement insert and remove.
+An AVL tree is a special kind of binary search tree.
+In order to implement the AVL properly, it is critical that you follow the instructions for implementing a regular BST correctly.

+1. Implement this lab using recursion.
+   There are other ways to implement a BST, but they do not extend well to AVL.
+1. Make sure you understand all the code you write for this lab.
+Understand how the recursion works.

 ## Background
 A binary search tree (BST), which may sometimes be called an ordered or sorted